 by Dr. C.D.
 Buckner M.D. updated by Dr. C.H.
 Weaver M.D. updated 3/2019

-High-dose chemotherapy and bone marrow or blood stem cell transplantation (SCT) remains the best treatment available for selected patients with certain types of cancer including lymphomas and multiple myeloma.
+High-dose chemotherapy and bone marrow or blood stem cell transplantation (SCT) remains the best treatment available for selected patients with certain types of cancer including lymphomas and multiple myeloma (MM).
 The SCT process was developed more than 50 years ago and was considered such a major development of biomedical science that the individuals responsible were awarded the Nobel Prize for Medicine in 1990.
 Continued refinement has made SCT safer, more widely available and possible in older patients.

 The Basic Strategy

 Higher doses of chemotherapy and radiation therapy kill more cancer cells than lower doses in certain types of cancer.
 Unfortunately, the higher doses of therapy used to destroy cancer cells also damage normal cells.
 The body’s normal cells that are most sensitive to destruction by high-dose therapy are the blood-producing stem cells in the bone marrow.
 To “rescue” the bone marrow and hasten blood cell production and immune system recovery, high-dose therapy is followed by an infusion of stem cells.